 UDP Tuning

-UDP will not get a full 10Gbps (or more) without some tuning as well.
+UDP will not get a full 10Gbps (or more) without some application level tuning as well.
 The important factors are:

-- use jumbo frames: performance will be 4-5 times better using 9K MTUs
+- use jumbo frames if possible: performance will often be 4-5 times better using 9K MTUs

 - packet size: best performance is MTU size minus packet header size.
-For example for a 9000Byte MTU, use 8972 for IPV4, and 8952 for IPV6.
+For example for a 9000Byte MTU, 8900 is safe value to try.

 - socket buffer size: For UDP, buffer size is not related to RTT the way TCP is, but the defaults are still not large enough.
 Setting the socket buffer to 4M seems to help a lot in most cases